hectrhcc/hectrhcc/README.md

 - 👋 Hi, I’m @hectorhelenio
-- 👀 I’m interested in python and computer networks
+- 👀 I’m interested in front-end development
-- 🌱 I’m currently learning amazon API
+- 🌱 I’m currently learning React library
 - 💞️ I’m looking to collaborate on javascript
-- 📫 How to reach me
+- 📫 How to reach me hcontrerascorvacho@gmail.com

 <!---
 hectorhelenio/hectorhelenio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.